-Volunteers are now going to Stan’s on Mondays, Wednesdays and Fridays to pick up and deliver orders placed by Overton residents.
+Volunteers are now going to Stan’s on 6 days a week (not Sundays) to pick up and deliver orders placed by Overton residents.
 Stan’s are very busy as you can imagine and so they ask that, where possible, orders are placed by email to Pauline@stans.biz but those not on email should phone them on 01691 772348.

 Due to volume, orders could take up to 4-5 days to be processed so please factor that in when you place your order.
 So we can estimate the quantity of orders our volunteers will pick up on their nominated delivery day, once your order has been confirmed if you could text or phone Charlotte Copeman on 07960 538089 that would be great.
 For your information Stan’s will be open on Good Friday (until 4pm) and Easter Monday, but closed on Easter Day.

 In addition to meat orders, M E Evans is now able to deliver milk and bread.
 For those wanting to order milk and bread please contact Mike on 01978 710342 or by email, firstname.lastname@example.org to open a monthly account.

 Edwards Dairies are also taking new customers and anyone who would like to register must do so on line www.edwardsdairies.co.uk and follow the link YOUR MOO.
 They are working their way through these registrations so please note it is taking about 5 days at the moment though due to influx of customers.